O-Gon Kwon: President of the Assembly of States Parties

 During his term, he led the process of launching the review of the ICC through an independent expert panel appointed by the Assembly.
 He also led the Assembly during the first year of the COVID lock-down, and the responses to the sanctions imposed on ICC officials, by the first Trump Administration.

 Advisory Committee on Nominations

 Established in 2011 and operating for the first time for the 2014 judicial elections, the Advisory Committee on Nominations (ACN) is an independent subsidiary organ of the Assembly of States Parties to the Rome Statute mandated to facilitate that the highest-qualified individuals are appointed as judges of the International Criminal Court.
 The ACN is composed of 9 members elected by the ASP for a 3-year term renewable only once.
 At its twenty-third session, on 2 December 2024, the Assembly, on the recommendation of the Bureau, appointed Kwon as one of the nine members of the ACN a three-year term commencing on 9 December 2024.

+Trust Fund for Victims, Board of Directors

+Established by the Assembly of States Parties in 2002, pursuant to Article 79 of the Rome Statute, the Trust Fund for Victims is mandated to mobilise resources for the benefit of victims, make visible the plight of victims, and design and implement programmes for the benefit of victims of crimes under jurisdiction of the ICC, and of their families.

+On 1 December 2025, O-Gon Kwon was elected by acclamation as member of the Board of Directors in the seat for the Asia and Pacific region for the period 2025-2028, filling in the vacancy left by the resignation of Tareque Muhammad (Bangladesh) who had been elected for the term 2024-2028.